 If you are encountering the issue Windows 10 login screen missing after any Windows update, then do a System Restore to fix it.

-Use below instructions to restore your Windows 10 system to a previous restore point:
+Use the below instructions to restore your Windows 10 system to a previous restore point:

 - Go to the Start menu, search for System Restore and open Create a restore point app.